system76/docs/_articles/tensorman.md

 ---
 layout: article
-title: Use TensorMan
+title: Use Tensoran
 description: >
-  Instructions on using TensorMan
+  Instructions on using Tensoran
 keywords:
   - NVIDIA
   - CUDA